cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project SCHAPI-POM-EN.md

 * Maintenance

-The features are as follow:
+The features are as follows:
 * Declaration of models and associated data (input and output)
 * Forecasting programming, supervision and real-time control
 * Replaying the past for training, comparison or feedback purposes

 # Project implementation

-The project objectives are as follow:
+The project objectives are as follows:
 * The heterogeneity of the different forecasting calculation models makes their chaining complex.
 * The objective of the POM is to facilitate the interoperability of the processing chains required to forecast water levels in real time.